awsdocs/aws-go-developer-guide/doc_source/s3-example-creating-buckets.rst

    :lines: 31-37

-As with the previous examples, you have to initialize a session that the SDK will use to load configuration, credentials, and region information from the shared config file, ~/.aws/config, and create a new S3 service client.
+As with the previous examples, you have to initialize a session that the SDK will use to load configuration, credentials, and region information from the shared config file, ~/.aws/config.
+Then you create a new S3 service client.

 .. literalinclude:: example_code/s3/s3_upload.go